zimolzak/birthday-party/list.md

   "tapering" as it goes from the bottom to the top.
 Possibly with a blunt, rectangle-type end, instead of coming to a point.

-- **Tie clip,** a cool, classy style, so it doesn't flop forward and drag on things if I bend over.
+- **Tie clip,** a cool, classy style, so my tie doesn't flop forward and drag on things if I bend over.
 Doesn't have to be literally made of a precious metal.
-Either a "plain" one, or something with a fun but subtle motif: pattern, texture, my monogram.
-Cool shapes: anchor, key, whale, Rod of Asclepius.
-Especially something that is a "frieze" pattern (just do an image search for 'frieze pattern').
+Don't get the kind with a pin that pierces through things.
+Style ideas: plain metal, fun but subtle pattern, texture, my monogram, anchor, key, whale, rod of Asclepius, frieze pattern (do an image search for 'frieze pattern').

 - New **belt**.
 Brown or black leather, for work. simple design without a lot of stitching or decoration. strap has to be 36 inches